John Cage Online

 - Interview with Cage and Cunningham — 1981 video interview

-- 1982 interview — Cage interviewed by Peter Gena, 1982
+- 1982 interview — with Peter Gena, 1982

-- 1983 interview — from Audio Arts book
+- 1983 interview — with William Furlong, in Audio Arts book.

 - 1983 interview — by Charles Amirkhanian, .mp3 audio format, with musical examples

-- 1985 interview — by Stephen Montague
+- 1985 interview — video from Rio public performance, video by Sonia Miranda

 - A Conversation about Radio — 1986 interview by Richard Kostelanetz, JSTOR logon required